 Before you go through this guide, it’s best to review the different types of metrics you’ll be using to measure your success.
 Of course, you’ll need to have web analytics software such as Google Analytics (with eCommerce Tracking set up) so that you’ll know your current metrics and how your changes will measure up.

-Here are the essential metrics you need to be familiar with:
+Here are the essential metrics you need to be familiar with to increase sales online:

 Your leads are simply the people who have expressed active interest in your products or services.
 Unlike your typical website visitor, they have given you their name or contact information, as well as permission to send them additional information.
-They’re the first major step in your online sales funnel, which you can learn more about in this tutorial:
+They’re the first major step in your online sales funnel, which you can learn more about in this tutorial and increase sales online:

 Here are some of the ways you can use to count your number of leads: